NFYK18000U Big Data Analysis

 MSc Programme in Physics

 The course will give the student an introduction to and a basic knowledge on Machine Learning (ML) and its use in various parts of data analysis.
-The focus will be on application through examples and use of computers.
+The focus will be on application through examples and use of computers, and be project based.